MG-/FreeBSD-live-desktop-installer/README.md

 * get the internal.sh script somehow from a local network location and run it.
 * type startx to start a minimal X.org.
 (Don't close the initial xterm.
 It's the only I/O during this testing X session) At this point it's also possible to install a full desktop like xfce but you need more than 4GB RAM for that.
+* additional: the last part of internal.sh installs git and clones the repository of this project into /root This includes the directory post_install_scripts which contains various additions to the primary installation